levelten/gravityforms-intelligence/readme.txt

 === Changing default tracking ===
 1. Go to 'Admin Menu > Forms > Settings'.
 Click the "Intelligence" tab.
 Next to the "Default submission event/goal" value, click the "Change" button.
-1. One the Default form tracking page, use the "Submission event/goal" dropdown to select an existing goal.
+1. On the Default form tracking page, use the "Submission event/goal" dropdown to select an existing goal.
 If you want to create a new goal, click the "Add Goal" link.
 1. When done, click "Save"

 === Custom Form Tracking ===